unitaryfund/qrack/README.md

 This is a multithreaded framework for developing classically emulated virtual universal quantum processors.

-The intent of "Qrack" is to provide a framework for developing classically emulated universal quantum virtual machines.
+The intent of "Qrack" is to provide a framework for developing pratical, computationally efficient, classically emulated universal quantum virtual machines.
 In addition to quantum gates, Qrack provides optimized versions of multi-bit, register-wise, opcode-like "instructions."
 A chip-like quantum CPU (QCPU) is instantiated as a "Qrack::CoherentUnit," assuming all the quantum memory in the QCPU is quantum mechanically "coherent" for quantum computation.

 A CoherentUnit can be thought of as like simply a one-dimensional array of qubits.
 Bits can manipulated on by a single bit gate at a time, or gates and higher level quantum instructions can be acted over arbitrary contiguous sets of bits.
 A qubit start index and a length is specified for parallel operation of gates over bits or for higher level instructions, like arithmetic on abitrary width registers.
 Some methods are designed for (bitwise and register-like) interface between quantum and classical bits.
 See the Doxygen for the purpose of gate-like and register-like functions.